Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 \subsection{Operator Learning}

-So far in this survey, we have considered learning a single solution $u_\vtheta(\vx)$ to a differential equation, which requires solving the dynamical system over the domain of interest for a given set of system parameters, such as boundary conditions.
+\rebuttal[So far in this survey, we have considered learning a single solution $u_\vtheta(\vx)$ to a differential equation, which requires solving the dynamical system over the domain of interest for a given set of system parameters, such as boundary conditions.
 A more general model to learn would be the mapping from system parameters to solution, which could enable extrapolating to new system parameters without having to solve the system.
 This is the idea behind learning \emph{operators}.
-When the system parameters are expressed as a state-varying function $\va(\vx): \Omega \rightarrow \sR^{d_a}$, this operator maps from the infinite-dimensional function-space input to the corresponding solution $\ssL_\va^{-1} \vf(\vx) = \vu_\va(\vx)$, similarly a function-space output (\Figref{fig:operator_learning}).
-Operating on functions introduces the same flexible discretization invariance discussed in \secref{sec:node}, but now extended beyond time to any continuous state space.
+When the system parameters are expressed as a state-varying function $\va(\vx): \Omega \rightarrow \sR^{d_a}$, this operator maps from the infinite-dimensional function-space input to the corresponding solution $\ssL_\va^{-1} \vf(\vx) = \vu_\va(\vx)$, similarly a function-space output (\Figref{fig:operator_learning}).] {So far, this survey discussed learning the solution $u_\vtheta(\vx)$ to a differential equation for a specific configuration $\va$, (possible) boundary conditions (\eqref{eq:pde_bc}), and source terms $\vf$.
+However, this approach requires solving the system anew for each new configuration.
+A more efficient alternative is to learn an operator --- a model that maps an infinite-dimensional function-space input to the corresponding solution.
+This enables generalization across different configurations without solving the differential equation from scratch.
+Specifically, we introduce learning a solution operator $\ssL_\va^{-1} \vf(\vx) = \vu_\va(\vx)$ that maps from state-varying functions $\va(\vx): \Omega \rightarrow \sR^{d_a}$ to the corresponding solution (\Figref{fig:operator_learning}).} Operating on functions introduces the same flexible discretization invariance discussed in \secref{sec:node}, but now extended beyond time to any continuous state space.
 Moreover, the training data for such models now extends across several instances of the physical system, so the model is extended in a physics-informed fashion to be conditioned on the system parameters.
 We will revisit multi-instance learning in \secref{sec:data_prior} in the context of learning data-driven priors.

 While the parameterized solution operator approximates a mapping between two function spaces $\ssS_{\vtheta}: \mathcal{A} \rightarrow \mathcal{U}$, its implementation is a point-to-point mapping evaluating the solution $\vu$ for a given input function $\va$ at point $\vx$.
 The training data is commonly available from a discretization of the domain $\mathcal{D}_{i} = \{\vx_i\in \Omega\}_{i=1}^N$ for a specific input $\va_i \sim \mu(\va)$.
 Information about the functions $\va$ and $\vu$ are typically only available at point-wise evaluations.
 Thus, the loss is the relative $L^2$ loss for $K$ different inputs $\va_i$ at the discretization points $\vx_j \in \mathcal{D}_{i}$,